Inca Quarry Trek 4 Days – Sacred Valley Route

 Inclusions

-• Trek briefing with your guide 01 or 02 days before starting the walk in the reception area of your hotel.
+• Trek briefing with your guide in the reception area of your hotel on 01 or 02 days before the walk starts.

 • Excellent English-speaking tour guide (local one from Cusco City)

-• Private transport and professional driver (to the starting point of the trek – Socma, Perolniyoc).
+• Private transport and professional driver (to the trek’s starting point – Socma, Perolniyoc).

-• Personal items to carry 07 kg/15.4 lb. (so you must bring your day backpack with everything you need during the day).
+• Personal items to carry: 07 kg/15.4 lb (so you must bring your day backpack with everything you need for the day).

 • 02-night camping – Spacious tents and sleeping mat